Saturday, 5 November 2022

 But first, let's get a better understanding of when and where we are.
 The Byzantine empire was founded when Constantine moved his empire's capital from Rome to Constantinople in 330 CE.
 Geographically, it corresponded to the Eastern half of the Roman empire.
 Actually, it began as a Roman empire, but it soon “morphed” into a Greek-Byzantine one.
 You see, that part of the world had been Hellenistic for centuries - and had largely remained so, even during Roman occupation.
 A Hellenistic "Geist" was prevalent there!

 Why is Byzantium no longer around?
 What happened to it?
 Well, the invading Turks conquered it and converted it into the country we now know as Turkey.
-The city of Istanbul is the modern-day equivalent of the mythical Constantinople.
+The modern city of Istanbul stands where the legendary Constantinople once stood.

 Let’s turn now to our protagonist, Abramius.
 Byzantium had been reduced to a shadow of its former self, by the time he was born (in the first half of the 14th century).
 His homeland had already suffered two devastating blows: the first cοming from the Seljuk Turks, who had invaded and occupied vast Byzantine territories in Anatolia.
 The second blow was dealt by the Franco-Latin Crusaders, who instead of seeking Jerusalem, they oddly besieged Constantinople - and occupied it for nearly 60 years (1204- 1261 CE).
 As a result of these parallel invasions by Turkish and Franco-Latin armies, Byzantium fell to its knees.